LoopKit/loopdocs/docs/nightscout/remote-overview.md

 With&nbsp;_<span translate="no">Loop</span>_&nbsp;3, a caregiver can provide remote commands to assist in diabetes care, including modifying overrides, issuing remote bolus commands and adding remote carb entries.
 With&nbsp;_<span translate="no">Loop</span>_&nbsp;2, only overrides can be turned on or off remotely.

 Remote commands to the&nbsp;_<span translate="no">Loop</span>_&nbsp;phone go through their *Nightscout* site.
 For security, any command to deliver a bolus or add a carb entry requires a one-time-password (OTP) to be used with each remote command.
 These codes are unique to your combined&nbsp;_<span translate="no">Loop</span>_&nbsp;and *Nightscout* configuration.
 An authentication app needs to be installed on the device sending the remote boluses/carbs.
-The *Loop Caregiver* app can be used.
+The *LoopCaregiver* app can be used.
 It handles authentication requirements and offers a&nbsp;_<span translate="no">Loop</span>_&nbsp;-like user interface.

 ### Remote Commanding Requirements: